-AccQ•Tag™ Amino Acid Sample PrepProteomics, Cell biology, Food testing
+AccQ•Tag™ Amino Acid Sample PrepProteomics, Cell biology, Food testing, Biopharma

 Analysis of Free Amino Acids is Essential to the Study of Biopharmaceuticals, Foods, and Feeds

 The amino acid sequence is the primary structure of a protein and it is unique to a particular peptide or protein.
-Determining amino acid composition in protein/peptide hydrolysates, foods, feeds, and pharmaceutical preparations is important.
+Determining amino acid composition in protein/peptide hydrolysates, food & feed, and pharmaceutical preparations is important.
 Amino acids are also key ingredients in the cell culture medium used to prepare recombinant proteins.
 It is often desirable to monitor on a regular basis the consumption of individual amino acids reaction in the bioreactor so the conditions in the bioreactor can be optimized.

 Liquid Chromatography is an Essential Technique for Amino Acid Analysis (AAA)

 AccQ•Tag Ultra and AccQ•Tag chemistries are the first steps in enabling your laboratory to obtain an accurate amino acid composition from protein/peptide hydrolysates, physiologic fluids, feeds, foods, pharmaceutical preparations, and many other sample matrices.
 Waters has developed a comprehensive system-based approach to the analysis of amino acids that takes advantage of UPLC separations, application-specific columns for AAA, and standards and kits for AAA and now includes easy automation with the Andrew+.

 - Dedicated reversed-phase columns QC tested for amino acid analysis

 - Eluents and standards